botkop/akkordeon/README.md

 ### Gate
 A gate is similar to a layer.
 Every gate is an actor.
-Whereas in a traditional network there is only one optimizer for the complete network, here every gate has its own optimizer.
+Whereas in a traditional network there is only one optimizer for the complete network, here every gate has its optimizer.
 There is however no difference in functionality, since optimizers do not share data between layers.

 A gate can consist of an arbitrarily complex network in itself.